 Lékó entered the top 100 in July 1995 and has remained in the top 100 since.
 He has been ranked as high as fourth on the FIDE World Rating List, that ranking first being achieved in April 2003 and from April to December 2005, when he also reached his peak rating of 2763 (April-September 2005).
-He was in the world’s top 10 for most of the decade until November 2009 and has been rated over 2700 since July 1999.
+He was in the world’s top 10 for most of the decade from January 2000 until November 2009 and has been rated over 2700 since July 1999.

 Peter Lékó married Sofya Petrosyan on September 2nd 2000 and is the son-in-law of Armenian grandmaster Arshak B Petrosian.
 He is currently living in Szeged in Hungary.
 His hobbies are football, tennis, bowling and music.

 Live rating list: http://www.2700chess.com/ Wikipedia article: Peter Leko Lékó’s official website: http://www.lekochess.com/index.php?...